Confined Space Entry in Australia: Entry Permits, Atmospheric Testing, and Rescue Plans

 Regulator investigations consistently find:

-Digital permit systems that enforce mandatory fields (atmospheric readings, standby person name, rescue plan acknowledgement) and won't issue a permit until all requirements are met can prevent the most common failures before they reach the site.
+Digital systems that enforce mandatory checklist fields (atmospheric readings, standby person name, rescue plan acknowledgement) — and block sign-off until requirements are complete — can prevent the most common failures before they reach the site.
+That is different from “generating” a government or site permit: the pack should reflect what Reg 67 requires; the authorised issuer still controls the live entry permit.

 Ready to automate your WHS compliance?